-In 2013, the overall lodging industry profited from the continuing recovery in lodging fundamentals and our high-quality hotel portfolio proved to be well-positioned to benefit from the larger industry's success.
-The Company was able to deliver total stockholder returns of 33 percent while taking meaningful steps to position the Company for the future.
+In 2014, the lodging industry profited from the continuing recovery in lodging fundamentals and our high-quality hotel portfolio proved to be well-positioned to benefit from the larger industry's success.
+The completion of our \$140 million capital expenditure program in early 2014 also contributed to our strong results in 2014 and the Company was able to deliver total stockholder returns of approximately 33 percent.
 We continued to successfully execute on our strategic objectives, including an intense focus on asset management, capital investment, and balance sheet management.

-We realized several significant accomplishments in 2013, including:
+We realized several significant accomplishments in 2014, including: